 - Situation 1: You get the Part D vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give certain vaccines.) - For most adult Part D vaccines, you will pay nothing. - For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+Some states do not allow pharmacies to give certain vaccines.) - For most adult Part D vaccines, you will pay nothing. - For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 5. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
 For other Part D vaccines, you will be reimbursed the amount you paid less any coinsurance or copayment for the vaccine (including administration) - Situation 3: You buy the Part D vaccine itself at the network pharmacy, and then take it to your doctor's office where they give you the vaccine. - For most adult Part D vaccines, you will pay nothing for the vaccine itself - For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself. - When your doctor gives you the vaccine, you may have to pay the entire cost for this service.

-- You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+- You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 5. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
 For other Part D vaccines, you will be reimbursed the amount you paid less any coinsurance for the vaccine administration

-Asking us to pay our share of a bill you have received for covered medical services or drugs
+Asking us to pay our share of the costs for covered drugs

-SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs
+SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered drugs

-Sometimes when you get medical care or a prescription drug, you may need to pay the full cost.
-Other times, you may find that you have paid more than you expected under the coverage rules of the plan.
+Sometimes when you get a prescription drug, you may need to pay the full cost.
+Other times, you may find that you have paid more than you expected under the coverage rules of the plan, or you may receive a bill from a provider.
 In these cases, you can ask our plan to pay you back (paying you back is often called reimbursing you).
-It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan.
 There may be deadlines that you must meet to get paid back.
 Please see Section 2 of this chapter.